One killed and six injured after Bentley driver makes parallel parking error in Miami

 ‘The woman struck several tables resulting in seven patients being transported to the hospital’ says Miami Beach Police

-An elderly woman outside a Miami Beach restaurant reportedly lost control of her Bentley, putting her foot on the gas instead of the break – killing one diner and injuring six.
+An elderly woman allegedly lost control of her Bentley outside a Miami Beach restaurant, putting her foot on the gas instead of the brake – killing one diner and injuring six.

 "The woman struck several tables resulting in seven patients being transported to the hospital.
-Unfortunately, one of the patients transported has died at the hospital," said Miami Beach Police of the incident on Thursday evening.
+Unfortunately, one of the patients transported has died at the hospital," said Miami Beach Police of the incident.

 "Preliminary information gathered indicates that an elderly woman was attempting to parallel park, but accelerated onto the outdoor cafe area of the restaurant."

-The fatal accident took place around 6pm outside the Call Me Gabythe Italian restaurant, which has tables on the pavement, adjacent to the road.
+The fatal accident took place around 6pm outside the Call Me Gaby Italian restaurant, which has tables on the pavement, adjacent to the road.

+Robert Deburro witnessed the Thursday evening event unfold and rushed to help the victims.

+“I heard the screeching, crashing, screaming,” he told WPLG Local 10 News.

 Miami Beach Mayor Dan Gelber said it was a "devastating tragedy".